BSc (Hons) Computer Game Applications Development

 Indicative content:

-• Modern game functionality programming: Review of modern game development with regards to use of game engines and methods and levels where game functionality can be implemented.
+Modern game functionality programming: Review of modern game development with regards to use of game engines and the various methods and levels that game functionality can be implemented.

-• Aspects of game design: Theoretical and practical aspects of the game design process derived from established conventions.
-Analyse a game system from a game theoretical perspective and construction and upkeep of documentation.
+Aspects of game Design: Theoretical and practical aspects of the game design process derived from established conventions.
+Analyse a game system from a game theoretical perspective and construction and upkeep of related documentation.

-• From design to function: Design interpretation and extrapolation.
+From Design to Function: Design interpretation and extrapolation.
 The process of going from written design to design suitable for engine implementation.
-Consideration for correct game engine OO standards in visual scripting as well as code.
+Alignment and consideration for correct game engine OO standards.
+In scripting/visual scripting as well as code.

-• Maintainable design: Review and evaluation of the aspects of game functionality relevant to the iteration and evolution of game mechanics and how this integrates with other personnel in the development team.
+Maintainable Design: Review and evaluation of the aspects of game functionality development relevant to the iteration and evolution of game mechanics and how this integrates with other personnel in the development team.

-• Data logging, debugging and testing gameplay: Practices and specifics related to gameplay functionality.
+Gameplay Functionality: Data logging, debugging and testing gameplay.
+Practices and Specifics related to gameplay functionality.

 Year 4 Core Modules